guman001/guman001/README.md

 ---

-### TODO Projects:
+### ToDo Projects:

-- **gFuzz**: gFuzz is a Google Protobuf fuzzer.
-Reads protobuf file, compiles it and generates fuzz vevtors to test RPCs.
+- **gFuzz**: Is a Google Protobuf fuzzer.
+Reads protobuf file, compiles it and generates fuzz vevtors to test RPCs automatically.

 ---